chiedo/leadership/README.md

 ### The 5 Dysfunctions of a team

-And we solve manifestations of:
+And we prioritize solving these issues when we see them:

 - Absence of Trust
 - Fear of Conflict